National Library of Zimbabwe: National library and documentation services

 On 28 October 1981, the interim National Library and Documentation Council was established in Harare to lead the formation of National Library and Documentation Services.

 The Alison Report recommended creating a statutory national library service to coordinate the country's library resources, focusing on public, school, and government libraries.
 The Council evaluated the benefits of making the National Library and Documentation Services a statutory body or a public service department.
 They found both options equally advantageous but highlighted the necessity for strong communication between key officials.
 The decision on the NLDS's status was deemed a matter for the Government.
 The NLDS Bill was drafted, approved by the House of Assembly and Senate, and received Presidential Assent and passed as an Act in January 1985.

 Purpose of the national free library of Zimbabwe

 The main purpose of the library is to provide book lending service, inter-library loans and act as a National Public Library in Zimbabwe.

 The library used to be managed by 30 librarians but due to lack of support it is now staffed by 5 workers.
+Similar funding issues prompted the creation of the Zimbabwe University Libraries Consortium in 2001, to allow academic institutions to collaborate to afford access to digital resources and scientific journals that the National Interlending Servicew could not support.